-The consolidated financial statements have been prepared under the historical cost convention, except for investment properties at fair values and financial assets at fair values.
+The consolidated financial statements have been prepared under the historical cost convention, except for certain financial assets at fair values.
 Historical cost is based on the fair values of the consideration given in exchange for goods and services.

-In the application of IFRS, management is required to make judgments, estimates and assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
+In the application of International Financial Reporting Standards (IFRS), management is required to make judgments, estimates and assumptions about carrying values of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstance, the results of which form the basis of making the judgments.
 Actual results may differ from these estimates.